 To subscribe to this mailing list, send an email message to email@example.com.
 (The content of the message does not matter.)
 You will receive confirmation, instructions, and a list policy statement.

-To unsubscribe from this mailing list, send an email message to email@example.com.
+To unsubscribe from this mailing list, send an email message to firstname.lastname@example.org with the word "unsubscribe" in the subject of your message.
 (The content of the message does not matter.)
 You will receive a confirmation notice, to which you need to reply.
 On replying to this notice you will be unsubscribed from the cust-security-announce mailing list.
 You will not be unsubscribed unless you reply to this confirmation email.

 Please note that requests to unsubscribe must be sent to email@example.com and not to the firstname.lastname@example.org list itself.